Anbukumar-C-ML/sfdocs_new/docs/versioned_docs/version-selfhosted-lite/Log_management/secondary_storage.md

 | *            | Zero or more characters wildcard | message: *exception                                          |
 | //           | Pattern searches                 | message: /port [0-9]+/                                       |
 | \            | Escape sequence                  | message: sudo\:linux                                         |

-## Advance Settings

-With the help of Advance Settings option, you can set retention time for the Search History.